ddc-java/ddc-day-book/configuration/site.md

 : If a value is provided, it will be displayed in a "Written by" credit in the site's page footers.

+`breadcrumb_title`

+: Short site title used as the root entry in the header breadcrumb trail when `page_navigator.enabled` is `true`.
+If omitted, the site `title` is used.

 `description`

 : Description displayed under the page heading.
 Setting this property at the page level overrides the site-level setting.
 If not set at the site or page level, the GitHub repository description (if any) is displayed.